 Sunset Dog Park

 Located within a gorgeous public park, Sunset Dog Park near McCarran International Airport boasts two large fenced areas for dogs.
 Loved by locals, you’re bound to find other dog lovers when you and your ESA are there.
 Though almost always filled with dogs, Sunset gives ample room for an ESA to run and play.

 Your ESA in Nevada

 In 2016, Nevada’s bar association put out a brochure regarding Nevada’s animal laws and federal animal laws.
-If you plan on obtaining an ESA, be aware that Nevada law NRS 426.805 considers fraudulent misrepresentation of an animal as a service animal to be a misdemeanor.
+If you plan to obtain an ESA, be aware that Nevada law NRS 426.805 considers fraudulent misrepresentation of an animal as a service animal a misdemeanor.
 When getting an ESA in Nevada, ensuring you have a legitimate ESA letter is of utmost importance.